 Cohort Proposal Number of board members Chair and Deputy Chair Open and transparent recruitment led by SELEP.
-2 Upper Tier Local Authority Members Federated board Chairs and business representatives Formal notification of nominees from the Federated Areas and written acceptance and reiteration of Assurance Framework expectations and training opportunities by SELEP Chair.
+2 Upper Tier Local Authority Members Formal notification of Cabinet Member/Leader Board appointment by January 2020.
+6 Federated board Chairs and business representatives Formal notification of nominees from the Federated Areas and written acceptance and reiteration of Assurance Framework expectations and training opportunities by SELEP Chair.
 8 Three additional business representatives Interview and panel decisions by relevant Federated Board Chairs, supported by SELEP Chair.
 3 One further business representative Open and transparent recruitment led by SELEP.
 1 Two local authority co-opted positions Districts and Boroughs in a shire area will select their representative.
 In the first year these representatives will come from Kent and Essex.
 2 FE representative Appointment of the Chair of SELEP's Skills Advisory Group.
 1 HE representative Appointment of the nominated representative Vice Chancellor from SELEP's U9 group of universities.
-1 Third SectorAppointment of the nominated representativerepresentativeSELEP Social Enterprise working group.
+1 Third Sector representative Appointment of the nominated representative from the SELEP Social Enterprise working group.
 1 Total 25

-5.5 The Board is asked to approve the proposed approach to recruiting and assembling the Strategic Board.

-- 5.6 With new Board members and the new responsibility of company director for all Board members, it is important for Board members to receive high quality support and information. - 5.7 The SELEP Secretariat is developing an induction process for new Board members.
-This will include a handbook with key information, and engagement with relevant officers and will also be made available for existing Board members.

-5.8 The Board is asked to note this update regarding induction.
+- 5.5 The Board is asked to approve the proposed approach to recruiting and assembling the Strategic Board. - 5.6 With new Board members and the new responsibility of company director for all Board members, it is important for Board members to receive high quality support and information. - 5.7 The SELEP Secretariat is developing an induction process for new Board members.
+This will include a handbook with key information, and engagement with relevant officers and will also be made available for existing Board members. - 5.8 The Board is asked to note this update regarding induction.